Lisa Kelly-Vance and Wendy Price to Lead NASP

 Section 504: A Guide for Parents & Educators

 This resource explains the legal protections of Section 504, responsibilities of public schools, and the steps to implementing Section 504 in schools.

 The formal development of leadership skills for school psychology graduate students is becoming a necessity.
 This article presents numerous leadership opportunities for graduate students and next steps to take.

 Trauma 101: Preparing Your School for Trauma-Informed Service Delivery

-Listen to this podcast for information on implementing and evaluating the impact of continuing professional development (CPD) aimed at creating consensus for and commitment to trauma-informed approaches in schools.
+This podcast provides information on how to implement and evaluate continuing professional development aimed at creating consensus for and commitment to trauma-informed approaches in schools.

 The National Association of School Psychologists (NASP) represents and supports the profession of school psychology by advancing effective practices to improve students' learning, behavior and mental health, and by maintaining essential standards for ethics and practice.
 Read more